BDSM: A Beginner's Guide

 BDSM for Beginners: A Guide to More Excitement

-Ever since Fifty Shades of Grey hit the book shelves, a lot more men and women have shown an interest in exploring BDSM.
-This is natural if you’re into it, but if not, this is your chance to learn more.
+Since Fifty Shades of Grey hit the bookshelves, many more men and women have shown interest in exploring BDSM.
+This is natural if you’re into it; if not, but you are curious, we discuss a few points here for enlightenment.

 It's Not All Whips & Chains